Types of Aid

 Warrior Tuition Grant

-Texas resident undergraduate and graduate students may be eligible for up to $1,200 ($400 per semester) per academic year.
+Texas resident undergraduate and graduate students may be eligible for the grant each semester of the academic year.
 Students must be enrolled at least half-time and awards are prorated based on enrollment.

 Federal Direct Student Loans

-As an undergraduate student loan borrower, you may be awarded a subsidized (need based) or unsubsidized (non-need based) loan depending on your financial need.
-As a graduate student loan borrower, you may only be awarded an unsubsidized loan (non-need based) loan.
+As an undergraduate student loan borrower, you may be awarded an unsubsidized (non-need-based) loan depending on your financial need.
+As a graduate student loan borrower, you may only be awarded an unsubsidized loan (non-need-based) loan.
 If you are awarded a subsidized loan (i.e., an undergraduate student), interest will not accrue on your loan while you are enrolled at least half-time.
 If you are awarded an unsubsidized loan, you will be responsible for the interest while in school.
 You will receive quarterly interest statements on your unsubsidized loan from your servicer.
 It is recommended that you pay this interest every quarter.
 If you do not, the interest will be added to your loan amount upon entering repayment, which will result in increasing costs when repaying your loans.

 Emergency Tuition and Fee Loan

-Emergency Tuition and Fee Loans are made available to students that are unable to pay their first installment payment at A&M-Central Texas (only tuition and fee charges are covered) during the fall or spring semesters, or full balance during summer semesters.
+In the fall, spring, and summer semesters, a student may borrow a Short-Term Loan for up to 25% of their total tuition and fee charges (student must also sign up for an installment plan, and pay the $20 installment plan set-up fee to complete their semester registration).
 Applications for all Emergency Tuition and Fee Loans are processed through the Office of Student Financial Assistance.
 Distribution and repayment of funds is made through the Business Office.

 - An origination fee of 1.25% will be assessed on the amount of the loan.
 Emergency Tuition and Fee Loans and applicable fees must be repaid within the prescribed repayment period.